yuntongzhang/vulnfix/doc/INSTALL.md

 # Install

+> This file contains steps for using VulnFix in docker, or installing it from source.

 ## Docker

 There is a docker image for VulnFix, in which the tool and dependency has been built: